SayLending.com Financial Network

 some ARMs have a convertible feature that allows you to convert your ARM to a fixed-rate option at designated times.

-check the convertible feature of the ARM — check conversion rate and cost of conversion
+Make sure the mortgage loan does not have pre-payment penalties.
+Also check the convertible feature of the ARM — check conversion rate and cost of conversion.

-negotiate with the lender on any up-front fees, especially fees for convertibility and and that are assumable — you may need to use these features if you plan to move in a few years
+Also negotiate with the lender on any up-front fees, especially fees for convertibility and that are assumable — you may need to use these features if you plan to move in a few years.

 — plus imagine how to use your mortgage payoff bonus to plan for college, retirement, other